Skip to main content

 • A Metal Copper Back-Plate

-At first placing the substrate without the resonance layer, then I’ll place the two other layers, turn on the orthographic side view to remove shadows and voila:
+Without further’ ado I’ll place the two other layers below Z=0, turn on the orthographic side view to remove shadows and voila:

 verticaLayout

-I think it really gives a sense of scale as the air layer truly dwarfs the others.
+I think it really gives a sense of scale as the air layer truly shadows the other two.

 Now its time to add the ring that is of the same material and thickness as the backplate and lies on top of the dielectric substrate.